NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Mesmerizing Gaze.md

 **Prerequisites** Celebrity Dedication
 * * *
-When you meet someone's gaze, they are unable to look away.

-Choose one target creature.
-That creature must succeed at a Will save or be [[Conditions/Fascinated|Fascinated]] until the end of your next turn; the DC for this save is equal to your class DC or spell DC, whichever is higher.
+When you meet someone's gaze, they're unable to look away from you.
+Choose one target creature you can see and that can see you.
+That creature must succeed at a Will check save or be [[Conditions/Fascinated|Fascinated]] with you until the end of your next turn; the DC is the higher of your class DC or spell DC.
 If the creature succeeds at its save or its fascination ends due to a hostile action, it becomes temporarily immune to your Mesmerizing Gaze for 1 day.

-When you select this feat, it gains either the arcane or occult trait; once you make this choice, you can't change it.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*